PranavaSinghal/TSS-Controls/Week1.md

 **Controller** — The part of the control system that provides control commands to the plant so that the state gets driven to the desired one.
 The control command is generally represented by $u$ .

 **Sensors** — The part of the control system that takes an observation/measurement of the state completely or partially.
-The sensor observation is generally represented by $y$ .
+The sensor observation is generally represented by $$y$$ .

 ## Types of control systems